The Ultimate Guide to the Smithsonian Museums

 Many of the Smithsonian museums cover aspects of our country’s history, but the Museum of American History is a great place to start.
 This museum usually features a variety of rotating exhibits to cover as much history as possible throughout the year.

-Ongoing exhibits include American Democracy, The First Ladies, Food: Transforming The American Table, and The Star Spangled Banner: The Flag that Inspired the National Anthem.
+Ongoing exhibits include American Democracy, The First Ladies, and The Star Spangled Banner: The Flag that Inspired the National Anthem.
 The Museum of American History is great for all ages but might be better for kids and teens with some context for history through school.
 This is another large museum you can get lost in for hours or just hit a few highlights if you are short on time.

 The Museum of Natural History is easily walkable from three metro stops: Smithsonian or Federal Triangle (orange, blue, silver) and Archives (green, yellow).
 Open daily except Christmas Day.
 Timed tickets are not required.